harsh2201/feature-switch-variable/README.md

 If you have any suggestions or find any issues, please feel free to open an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under a custom license.
 See the [LICENSE](LICENSE) file for details.